ibhi/Directives-in-Angular-2.0/README.md

 properties: ['text: tooltip']
 ```

-Soon I will update my example with the latest updates to the syntax.

 > [Here](http://plnkr.co/edit/kNuXAQEPie1HNXQeGrZe?p=preview) is the plnkr link to the full working code for the above example.

 #### Example 3 (events and hostListeners)
-In the previous example we have created a custom directive with a color property to which if you assign a value to the color attribute in HTML DOM, it will change its DOM element color to the assigned value (if the assigned value is a valid color).
+In the previous example we have created a custom directive with a color property to which if you assign a value to the color attribute for a DOM element, it will change its DOM element color to the assigned value (if the assigned value is a valid color).
 What if we want to assign a color dynamically to an DOM element.
 Lets have look at the below example:

 ```javascript
 @Directive({